By the end of this section, you will be able to:

 Other Ways to Measure the Economy

 For practical purposes, it is not vital to memorize these definitions.
-However, it is important to be aware that these differences exist and to know what statistic you are looking at, so that you do not accidentally compare, say, GDP in one year or for one country with GNP or NNP in another year or another country.
+However, it is important to be aware that these differences exist and to know what statistic you are examining, so that you do not accidentally compare, say, GDP in one year or for one country with GNP or NNP in another year or another country.
 To get an idea of how these calculations work, follow the steps in the following Work It Out feature.

 Calculating GDP, Net Exports, and NNP